pawl/raspberry-pi-1u-server/README.md

     ![installing atx breakout board 6](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/power_board_install_6.jpg)

-1. Cut 10x 6" lengths of red standed wire, strip the both ends, and install one side of the wire end in the "+" slot of the USB terminal blocks and the other side into the 5V terminal blocks of the ATX power supply breakout board.
+1. Cut 5x 6" lengths of red standed wire, strip the both ends, and install one end of each wire into the "+" slots of the USB terminal blocks and the other side of each wire into the 5V terminals of the ATX power supply breakout board.
 Make sure the 20 pin power supply has a corresponding wire, some wires will be missing and may not actually work on the power breakout board.

     ![cutting wire for atx breakout board](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/cutting_wire_3.jpg)

     ![add usb connectors to atx breakout board](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/2_add_connectors_to_breakout.jpg)

-1. Cut and strip 10x 6" lengths of green standed wires then install one side of the wire end in the "-" slot of the USB terminal blocks and the other side into the COM terminal blocks of the ATX power supply breakout board.
+1. Cut and strip 5x 6" lengths of green standed wires then install one end of the each wire into the "-" slots of the USB terminal blocks and the other side of each wire into the COM terminals on the ATX power supply breakout board.
 Again, ensure the wire exists on the 20 pin cable before using the terminal block.
-1. Mount the ATX power supply breakout board and secure with nylon nuts.
+1. Mount the ATX power supply breakout board to the chassis and secure with nylon nuts.
 Insert the 20 pin ATX power supply connector into the ATX power supply breakout board.

     ![installing atx breakout board 7](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/power_board_install_7.jpg)

 1. Remove the covers from the mounting tape adhesive on the bottom of the Pi cases and switch, then position them in the chassis.
 You will probably want to try to match the layout from the finished project above, but this may change depending on how many Raspberry Pi's you have.
 1. Attach ethernet cables from each of the Raspberry Pi's to the networking switch.
 1. Cut the 12V barrel connector along with 12" of wire off of the power adapter for the network switch.
-Attach the cable with the solid white line markings to 12V on the ATX breakout board and attach the other wire to a COM on the breakout board.
+Attach the cable with the solid white line markings into a 12V terminal on the ATX breakout board and attach the other wire to a COM terminal on the breakout board.
 You may want to confirm this is the correct "+" wire for your switch with an ohm meter and the diagram near the power connector the back of the switch.

     ![network switch positive negative](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/longer_solid_line_12v.jpg)